Explicit Superlinear Convergence Rates of Broyden's Methods in Nonlinear Equations

 \section{Conclusion}

 In this work, we have studied the behavior of the famous Broyden's method for solving the general nonlinear equations.
 We have presented explicit local superlinear convergence rates of Broyden's method.
 Our theoretical results of Broyden's method, including Broyden's ``good'' and ``bad'' schemes, reveal the factors that determine the convergence rates of these two schemes and provide some important insights on the performance difference between these two versions.
-Specifically, our work shows that Broyden's ``good'' scheme has a wide scope of convergence region, while the ``bad'' scheme suffers from the ill-conditioning problem.
+Specifically, our work shows that Broyden's ``good'' scheme has a wide scope of suitable initial approximate Jacobian, while the ``bad'' scheme suffers from underestimated approximate Jacobian.
 However, once the initialization is close enough to a solution, these two schemes could perform similarly with comparable superlinear convergence rates.
 We hope our understanding could give a more quantitative understanding of Broyden's method, as well as the family of quasi-Newton methods.